 At its core, the Lady and the Tramp is meant to be a love story.
 A modern retelling of Romeo and Juliet through the eyes of adorable, doe-eyed dogs.
-The scene where they share a strand of back alley spaghetti in the animated movie will warm your heart and make you believe in love again.
+The scene where they share a strand of back alley spaghetti in the romance movie will warm your heart and make you believe in love again.
 Seeing it in live-action just made me want to get a tetanus shot.

 Try something new: The best free Amazon Prime movies

-Coupled with the fact that you’re meant to root for an uncanny valley-looking elephant thing, you can’t blame people for being less upset and more slightly disturbed at any attempt of emotion in this live-action Disney movie.
+Coupled with the fact that you’re meant to root for an uncanny valley-looking elephant thing, you can’t blame people for being less upset and more slightly disturbed at any attempt at emotion in this live-action Disney movie.
 The fact it has Danny Devito in it is the reason it’s not ranked the worst.

-What happens when you strip a much-loved movie of everything that made it great: like the music, Li Shang, and Mushu the dragon?
+What happens when you strip a much-loved movie of everything that made it great: like the music, Li Shang, and Mushu the Dragon?
 It becomes a steaming hunk of garbage.
 Mulan’s failure isn’t the result of a failed transition from 2D to 3D.
 It’s the fact that they got rid of pretty much everything enjoyable about it.

-And the less said about the bloated premium price ON TOP of your Disney Plus subscription that you were expected to pay to watch the snoozefest on release, the better.
+And the less said about the bloated premium price on top of your Disney Plus subscription that you were expected to pay to watch the Snoozefest on release, the better.

-Of course, the best of (many, many) Disney remakes of Cinderella will always be A Cinderella Story, for the simple reason that Jennifer Coolidge absolutely bodied the Disney villain role of the evil stepmother, almost as much as she bodied on-screen son Stifler’s friends in American Pie.
+Of course, the best of (many, many) Disney remakes of Cinderella will always be A Cinderella Story, for the simple reason that Jennifer Coolidge absolutely bodied the Disney villain role of the evil stepmother almost as much as she bodied on-screen son Stifler’s friends in American Pie.